The online Comment window has expired

 • Default_avatar

-Chris Decareau about 4 years ago
+Chris Decareau over 4 years ago

 These repeals and reenactments are vindictively using the coronavirus pandemic to rush through changes that do not meet the intention of voter-approved Measure Y in 2018.
 They have little to do with tenant stability or affordable housing, and no real understanding of the consequences of the long-term effects of these changes.
 This proposed Ordinance begins with recitations that are wholly prejudiced against landlords (e.g. “whereas some landlords” occurs throughout).